EESSI/docs/docs/site_build/site_cvmfs.md

 The goal of the bot is to make the build process scalable: software in EESSI is build for many different architectures, and (for CPU targets) these build are done natively (i.e. the target architecture is the same as the architecture of the node one which the build was done).
 This means that for every software installation, the amount of build jobs that needs to be run is equal to the amount of architectures EESSI supports.
 For the large amount of supported architectures and software installations in EESSI, it is infeasible to start all of those build jobs manually - that's where the bot comes in.

-While running build jobs manually may be sufficient for your site, sites that offer very heterogenous clusters or that plan to deploy a fair amount of software in their site-specific repository can benefit from the scalability of the bot.
+While running build jobs manually may be sufficient for your site, sites that offer very heterogeneous clusters or that plan to deploy a fair amount of software in their site-specific repository can benefit from the scalability of the bot.

 The build bot has two main processes: